Next Steps for Pharm.D. Students

 1: Submit Your Deposit

-To secure your spot on our class roster, a $500 non-refundable deposit is required within two weeks of receiving your admissions offer.
+To secure your spot on our class roster, a $500 non-refundable deposit is required within three weeks of receiving your admission offer.
 The deposit is applied directly towards your tuition and can be submitted by electronic transfer or check.

 2: Activate RegisNet